The $q$-Laplace Transforms compared: the basic confluent hypergeometric function ${}_2\phi_0$: -Laplace Transforms

-Note that the periodic functions $P_q^{(c)}(z)$ and $P_q^{(d)}(z;\lambda)$ do not depend on $B(t)$ and $S(z)$.
 The requirement that $S(z)$ is an entire function might seem strong.
 In a sequel to this paper, we will demonstrate that the same universal functions $P_q^{(c)}(z)$ and $P_q^{(d)}(z;\lambda)$ will show up when we discuss the asymptotics of solutions of three term $q$-difference equations.
 These periodic functions have simple connection formulas:

 \begin{corollary} The $P_q^{(c)}(z)$ and $P_q^{(d)}(z;\lambda)$ functions have the connection formulas

 \end{corollary}